ideapark/career/Documentation/Theory_Of_Computation/02-Context-Free_Languages.md

 4. δ: Q×Σε×Γε−→P(Q×Γε) is the transition function,
 5. q0∈Q is the start state, and
 6. F⊆Q is the set of accept states.

+A pushdown automaton M=(Q,Σ,Γ,δ,q0,F) computes as follows.
+It accepts input w if w can be written as w=w1w2···wm, where each wi∈Σε and sequences of states r0,r1,...,rm ∈ Q and strings s0,s1,...,sm ∈ Γ∗ exist that satisfy the following three conditions.
+The strings si represent the sequence of stack contents that M has on the accepting branch of the computation.

+1. r0=q0 and s0=ε.
+This condition signifies that M starts out properly, in the start state and with an empty stack.
+2. For i=0,...,m−1, we have (ri+1,b) ∈ δ(ri,wi+1,a), where si=at and
+   si+1=bt for some a,b∈Γε and t∈Γ∗.
+This condition states that M moves properly according to the state, stack, and next input symbol.
+3. rm∈F. This condition states that an accept state occurs at the input end.